 Totally Vets offers a comprehensive on-farm and in-clinic veterinary service.
 Our branches in Feilding, Palmerston North and Taumarunui complement this service with carefully chosen animal health products and merchandise with up-to-date advice on their use.

 Modern dairy farming is big business.
 It also remains a way of rural life integral to the financial well-being of the country.
-As a business, it should be about maximizing performance from key farming resources - the animals, the land, and the people - in the quest for profit.
+As a business, it should be about maximising performance from key farming resources - the animals, the land, and the people - in the quest for profit.

 It's about being proactive and being prepared, about monitoring, reviewing and fine-tuning the farming operation and about investing, for example, in sound animal health advice and planning.